-Number and percent of waiver participants whose records contain documentation that they were offered a choice of HCBS waiver providers and/or services.

-N=Number of waiver participants whose records contain documentation that they were offered a choice of HCBS waiver provider and/or services; D=Total number of records reviewed
+Number and percent of waiver participants whose records contain documentation that they were offered a choice of HCBS waiver providers and services.
+N= Number of waiver participants whose records contain documentation that they were offered a choice of HCBS waiver providers and services.
+D= Total number of waiver participants